-The Gravity Forms Connector is an advanced addon in which professional WordPress developers can utilize to create highly customized forms to permit your site’s visitors to add their own entry to your directory.
-And, when used in combination with the Gravity Forms User Registration Addon, allows you to create a Gravity Form to permit the current logged in user to edit their directory entry.
+The Gravity Forms Connector is an advanced addon that professional WordPress developers can utilize to create highly customized forms to permit your site’s visitors to add their own entries to your directory.
+And, when used in combination with the Gravity Forms User Registration Addon, it allows you to create a Gravity Form to permit the currently logged-in user to edit their directory entry.

 Here is an example.
 You add an entry with a home address and a work address, but your Gravity Form to edit an entry only has the ability to edit the work address.
 When the Gravity Form is submitted, only the existing work address will be submitted regardless if it was changed or not.
 The home address will be removed from the entry.
-This might be an unexpected behavior but it is the correct behavior because there is not a way to know that a field not present in a Gravity Form is to be removed from the entry or if it is to be left unchanged.
+This might be an unexpected behavior, but it is the correct behavior because there is no way to know if a field not present in a Gravity Form is to be removed from the entry or if it is to be left unchanged.

 Install the Gravity Forms Connector as you would any other WordPress plugin.

 In the WordPress admin, under the Plugins menu, select Add New.

 Click the Upload link and the top of the page.